marstau/marstau.github.io/_posts/编程开发/2019-06-07-React Native.md

 remove cache and then download by hand, replace in the directory.

-#### Could not determine the dependencies of task ':app:compileDebugJavaWithJavac' Cannot query the value of this provider because it has no value available
+#### Could not determine the dependencies of task ':app:compileDebugJavaWithJavac' Cannot query the value of this provider because it has no value available[More](https://github.com/expo/expo/issues/15183)

 Did u install ANDROID_SDK_ROOT by android studio?